valbok/syncopy/README.md

 # syncopy

-Syncopy is supposed to synchronize files between few locations.
+Syncopy a prototype of a tool that supposed to synchronize files between few locations.
 Uses HTTP (with BASIC AUTH) to transfer data and librsync to avoid unnecessary network traffic.

 **Topology**